Key (basketball): Terms

 Points made on the key are termed as points in the paint or inside points.
 Historically, the area of the key where offensive players are prohibited from remaining longer than three seconds has been painted to distinguish the area from the rest of the court; hence the phrase "points in the paint."

-The area around the free throw circle's farthest point from the basket is called the top of the key, or top of the circle, and shots from this area in high school and college result in three points.
+The area around the free throw circle's farthest point from the basket is called the top of the key, or top of the circle, and shots from this area in high school result in three points.
 Several plays also take place around the top of the key, such as screens and pick and rolls.

 The intersection of the free throw line and the free throw lane is referred to as the elbow of the key.

 The lane lines have marks separating where players stand during a free throw attempt.
 The one nearest the basketball is marked wider than the others, and is known as the block.